 Achieving Workplace Safety Improvements and ROI with AI-Powered Ergonomic Software

-- Proactive Workplace Safety/ROI on Safety Investment: Together, Benchmark Gensuite and 3motionAI’s ergonomic assessment software offer a proactive approach to workplace safety, enabling businesses to shift from reactive practices.
+The research underscores the compelling case for adopting proactive safety measures like Benchmark Gensuite’s Ergonomic Assessment AI-powered solution and 3motionAI’s 3DNeuroNet to illuminate ergonomic risks, modernize workplace safety, reduce costs, prevent injuries, and improve the overall well-being of employees.
+It emphasizes that businesses prioritizing safety protect their workforce and enjoy significant financial advantages.- Proactive Workplace Safety/ROI on Safety Investment: Together, Benchmark Gensuite and 3motionAI’s ergonomic assessment software offer a proactive approach to workplace safety, enabling businesses to shift from reactive practices.
 The data highlights that investing in employee health and safety provides a substantial return on investment.
 Different industries, such as manufacturing, construction, and transportation, can expect varying levels of return, but all benefit from proactive safety measures.

 - Financial Benefits of Safety Investment: By investing in injury prevention programs, employers can save between $9 to $23 billion annually in employee compensation costs, according to OSHA.
 The study suggests that for every dollar spent on employee health and safety, employers can expect an average return of 57.3%, emphasizing the financial gains associated with proactive safety measures.
 Early access to physical therapy, as highlighted by the Workers’ Compensation Research Institute (WCRI), results in substantial cost savings, including an 89% reduction in surgery usage, a 58% decrease in disability periods, and reduced costs across various aspects of operations.